debitoor/safe-json-stringify/README.md

 var obj = {};
 Object.defineProperty(obj, 'foo', {
     get: function() { throw new Error('ouch!'); },
         enumerable: true
 });

 safeJsonStringify(obj); // '{"foo":"[Throws]"}'
 ```

-And it attempt to handle circular references too.
+And it attempts to handle circular references too.
 It returns "[Circular]" if it spots one.

 License